PIX4Dcloud's volume measurement tool measures the volume between a selected base surface and the digital surface model (DSM).

 - Cut volume [units3]: Volume that is above the volume base.
 The volume is measured between the volume base and the surface defined by the DSM.

 - Cut error [units3]: Error estimation of the cut volume.

 - Fill volume [units3]: Volume that is below the volume base.
 The volume is measured between the volume base and the surface defined by the DSM.

 - Fill error [units3]: Error estimation of the fill volume.

 - Volume difference [units3]: Volume difference = Cut volume + Fill volume.

 For more information about how the error is computed: Error estimation in volume calculation.

 How to share or export the volume

-Volumes can be shared using the link generated after clicking the Share button in the upper-right corner.
+PIX4Dcloud datasets with volumes can be shared using the link generated after clicking Share in the upper-right corner.
 For more information: Share.